puranik3/edx-architecting-solutions-on-aws/week-01-designing-a-serverless-web-backend-on-aws.md

     - you can also create __custom event buses__ to send or receive events from a different account or region

 ## Amazon SNS
+- Again, fans out messages to multiple consumers
+- Works with a push mechanism
 - SNS now supports payload-based pattern message filtering (apart from the old attribute-based filtering)
     - https://aws.amazon.com/blogs/compute/introducing-payload-based-message-filtering-for-amazon-sns/